go-playground/log/README.md

 - [x] Handlers are simple to write + easy to register
 - [x] Logger is a singleton ( one of the few instances a singleton is desired ) so the root package registers which handlers are used and any libraries just follow suit.
 - [x] Convenient context helpers `GetContext` & `SetContext`
+- [x] Works with go-playground/errors extracting types and tags when used with `WithError`, is the default
+- [x] Works with pkg/errors when used with `WithError`, must set using `SetWithErrFn`
+- [x] Works with segmentio/errors-go extracting types and tags when used with `WithError`, must set using `SetWithErrFn`

 Installation
 -----------